piotr-polanski/CustomerModule/README.md

 ## Installation instruction:

-Clone this repo in to your machine, open it in VisualStudio and run/debug it.
+Clone this repo in to your machine, open it in VisualStudio and run Customer.WebApi project.

 ## App interaction:
 You can interact with the CustomerModule trough web api using for example https://www.getpostman.com/ or Fiddler.
 Remember to use application/json content type.